Nursing Homes

 Median Monthly Cost

-Nebraska's nursing home costs are below the national average, with semi-private rooms 9.1% lower and private rooms 10.0% lower.
+Nebraska's nursing home costs are significantly below the national average, with a semi-private room costing 8.7% less and a private room 10.3% less.

 Care TypeMonthly Costvs.
 National